fbkarsdorp/fbkarsdorp.github.com/posts/good-turing.md

 Before we continue with showing how to use this all for computing *f*<sub>0</sub>, it is important to make a small modification to the original Good-Turing formula.
-In a follow-up study, Chiu, Chun-Huo and Wang, Yi-Ting and Walther, Bruno A. and Chao, Anne, 2014 show that the Good-Turing estimate can be made even more precise with:
+In a follow-up study, Chiu et al. (2014) show that the Good-Turing estimate can be made even more precise with:

 $$\\begin{equation}